-The Big Yellow Bus Project aims to take rough sleepers off our streets and provide them with safe, warm shelter and an opportunity to get their lives back on track.
+The Big Yellow Bus Project aims to take rough sleepers off our streets and provide them with a safe and warm shelter, as well as the opportunity to get their lives back on track.

-Signpost also indicates there has been an increasing trend of maturity among those sleeping rough as well as an increase in the ratio of females.
+Cirencester Signpost, a local registered charity, indicates there has been an increasing trend of maturity among those sleeping rough, as well as an increase in the ratio of females.